 After another attempt, I think this was attempt 1,218, I let it cool for about 10 minutes then inverted the cornbread onto a cutting board and sliced a piece.
 I have to say, it may have taken years and the lightbulb in my head was slow turning on, but when it did, it was worth waiting for!
 The crust was perfect and the interior divine.
 Again, this step is optional and I have to share, there were a few times when the bottom didn’t look perfect.
 But who cares!
 How it tastes is important and if you want a crispy crust so be it.
 If you don’t, it’s just as delicious as is.

 This Consummate Skillet Cornbread goes great with Nat Your Average Chili (love that name) or you can make it just because you want a delicious, tender, sweet, moist skillet cornbread.
 Who can blame you?
 I don’t feel the need to serve this with a sweetened butter as the cornbread is sweet on its own.
-Plain good quality butter is a perfect accompaniment or just enjoy as is.
+Plain good quality butter is a perfect.

 As for the flops, they are still in the closet next to the front door ready to use for any unwanted visitors.